 TABLES

 Table 1.
 Organ-specific flavone concentrations collected from 7 Scutellaria speces via High Performance Liquid Chromatography (HPLC).
-Units for all flavones except for isoscutellarein 8-G are µmol / g fresh weight.
-Units for isoscutellarein 8-G are peak area.
+Units for all flavones are µmol / g fresh weight.
 Data is presented as mean ± standard error, as calculated from samples taken in biological triplicate.

 APPENDICES

 Appendix S1.
 Proposed 4´-hydroxyflavone and 4´-deoxyflavone pathway with structures of glycosylated flavones included.
 Enzyme names in blue are specific isoforms that have been identified in S. baicalensis, and enzyme names in black are general names.
 Flavones that were quantified have names in bold and are numbered to match the labeling of Figure 2.

 Appendix S2.
+Organ-specific isoscutellarein 8-G peak areas collected from 7 Scutellaria species via High Performance Liquid Chromatography (HPLC).
+Data is presented as mean ± standard error, as calculated from samples taken in biological triplicate.

+Appendix S3.
 FLAS herbarium voucher accession numbers.